Norwich power stations: Gas turbine station

 In 1964 a quick response oil-fired gas turbine plant was erected to the west of the HP/LP steam station.
 This was intended to provide power at times of peak demand, and similar plants was installed at the other power stations within the CEGB’s South Eastern Region.
 These included at Rye House, Hertfordshire; Tilbury B, Essex; Croydon, London; and Hastings, Sussex.
 At Norwich four gas turbines powered two 55 MW generators.
 The station had two reinforced concrete chimneys.
-The annual output of the gas turbines, in GWh, over the lifetime of the power station was as follows:

 The increased output in 1984–5 was associated with the 1984–5 miners strike when the availability of coal was reduced.
-The gas turbine plant was decommissioned in 1986 and subsequently demolished.
+The gas turbine plant was decommissioned in 1996 and subsequently demolished.

 A 132 kV substation to the east of the HP/LP station provided a connection to the national grid, this is extant (in 2020).
 Two tall pylons once provided a national grid crossing clear of navigation on the river, these were dismantled in 2017.